zen1/event-tracker/README.md

 > The tracker has two available methods.
 One for emitting events, and another
 > for getting the current count of events.

-- **emit()** Calling the emit function will add the current timestamp to the tracker.
+- **emit()** Calling the emit function will add a new timestamp to the trackers event storage.
 It uses the javascript Date.now() behind the scenes to get the timestamp

 ```js